fenetikm/falcon/README.md

 This colour scheme assumes that you have a working terminal (see [iTerm2](#iterm2), [Kitty](#kitty) and [alacritty](#alacritty) below) with true colour (24bit rgb), **bold** and *italic* working.
 For Vim / Neovim and Tmux a similar assumption is made.
 How to do this is outside the scope of this README but I wish you well in your searching to get it working.
 Struggling with these small things (yet irksome) is part of the fun, amirite?!

-To get going with the colour scheme, either install this repo using a Vim / Neovim plugin manager or clone / download the repo to a folder of your choosing.
+To get going, either install this repo using a Vim / Neovim plugin manager or clone / download the repo to a folder of your choosing.

 ### Vim / Neovim